 Teaching & Leadership Skills Development

 Fellows will participate in the University of Washington Teaching Scholars Program during their first year.
-Additionally, fellows will gain exposure to a multitude of curricular and faculty development initiatives via their appointment as a fellow in UW's Center for Leadership & Innovation in Medical Education (CLIME).
+This interdisciplinary and inter-professional community meets weekly for 3 hours, with sessions focused on best practices and core principles of health professions education.
+Fellows complete a mentored scholarly project and receive a certificate recognizing their completion of this course.
+Additionally, fellows will gain exposure to a multitude of curricular and faculty development initiatives through the fellowship’s affiliation with UW's Center for Leadership & Innovation in Medical Education (CLIME).

-Fellows will be expected to refine their teaching skills through regular participation in UW’s Emergency Medicine Residency curriculum, as well as numerous opportunities to teach in the undergraduate, graduate, and continuing medical education communities.
+Fellows refine their teaching skills through regular participation in UW’s Emergency Medicine Residency and Student Programs curriculum.
+There are also numerous opportunities to teach in the undergraduate, graduate, and continuing medical education communities.

 Medical Education Research Skills Development